 There are only 8 weeks left before the Defense Federal Acquisition Regulation Supplement (DFARS) deadline, and now is the right time for US government contractors to secure Active Directory users.
-DFARS was structured to protect unclassified US Department of Defense (DoD) information on a contractor’s internal information system from cyber incidents, and to minimize the loss of information via cyber incident reporting and damage assessment processes.
+DFARS compliance was structured to protect unclassified US Department of Defense (DoD) information on a contractor’s internal information system from cyber incidents, and to minimize the loss of information via cyber incident reporting and damage assessment processes.

 Government contractors are required to implement the mandatory controls for Controlled Unclassified Information (CUI) detailed in NIST SP 800-171, a key component of which is to implement multi-factor authentication (MFA) for accounts that access privileged data.